humanmade/authorship/README.md

 ## Template Functions

-The following template functions are available for use in your theme to get the author(s) of a post:
+The following template functions are available for use in your theme to get the attributed author(s) of a post:

 * `\Authorship\get_author_names( $post )`
-  - Returns a comma-separated list of the names of the author(s)
+  - Returns a comma-separated list of the names of the attributed author(s)
 * `\Authorship\get_author_names_sentence( $post )`
-  - Returns a sentence stating the names of the author(s), localised to the current language
+  - Returns a sentence stating the names of the attributed author(s), localised to the current language
 * `\Authorship\get_author_names_list( $post )`
-  - Returns an unordered HTML list of the names of the author(s)
+  - Returns an unordered HTML list of the names of the attributed author(s)

 ## REST API

 The following REST API endpoints and fields are available:

-### authorship/v1/users endpoint
+### `authorship/v1/users` endpoint

 This endpoint allows:

 * Searching all users who can be attributed to content
 * Creating guest authors

-### authorship field
+### `authorship` field

 This field is added to the endpoint for all post types that have post type support for `author`, for example `wp/v2/posts`.
-This field is readable and writable and accepts and provides an array of user IDs attributed to the post.
+This field is readable and writable and accepts and provides an array of IDs of users attributed to the post.

 ## WP-CLI

 The following WP-CLI flags are available:

-### --authorship flag
+### `--authorship` flag

-When creating or updating posts the `--authorship` flag can be used to specify the attributed users of the post.
+When creating or updating posts the `--authorship` flag can be used to specify the IDs of users attributed to the post.
 The flag accepts a comma-separated list of user IDs.
 Examples:

 * `wp post create --post_title="My New Post" --authorship=4,11`
 * `wp post update 220 --authorship=13`

 If this flag is *not* set:

-* When creating a new post, if the `--post_author` flag is set then it will be used for authorship
+* When creating a new post, if the `--post_author` flag is set then it will be used for attributed authors
-* When updating an existing post, no change will be made to authorship
+* When updating an existing post, no change will be made to attributed authors

 ## Accessibility